vinumdoc/vinum/docs/CONTRIBUTING.md

 ## PR/MR merging

-In the regular workflow, contributions in the form PR/MRs should be submitted to the mainstream repository, then analyzed and merged into the destination branch.
+Contributions should be done as a PR to the `develop` branch.

+All PR's that change the code in any functional way must come with a test using the VUnit framework.

 ## Other conventions